bahmutov/daily-logs/2019/09-September-2019.md

 ## Tuesday 2019-09-10

-- replied to Cypress at Confoo workshop @presentation
+- replied to Cypress at Confoo workshop @slides
 - looked at typescript error in the cypress-axe example - not our problem https://github.com/chandramuralis/cypress-axe-typescript-error @feature
 - increase XVFB timeout from 5 to 30 seconds https://github.com/cypress-io/cypress/pull/5114 @feature
 - looking at pull request to give better error message when the cypress install binary is invalid https://github.com/cypress-io/cypress/pull/5060 @feature